draqist/zarp/README.md

-# 📦 ZAP – README
+# 📦 ZARP – README

 ## 🚀 Project Overview

-The **ZAP** is a proof-of-concept delivery coordination platform designed for the Obafemi Awolowo University campus and its surrounding areas.
+The **ZARP** is a proof-of-concept delivery coordination platform designed for the Obafemi Awolowo University campus and its surrounding areas.
 It aims to **reduce delivery delays, lower costs for vendors, and increase earning opportunities** by onboarding **both private and public transport operators** into a shared logistics network.

 Vendors can quickly request deliveries, and transporters whose routes align with the delivery destination can accept and fulfill the order.
 This creates a **dynamic, decentralized logistics system** without requiring expensive fleet management infrastructure.